kyarik/WebFundamentals/src/content/en/updates/2019/02/string-matchall.md

 ```

 There are a few things to note about this.
 Unlike `match()` which returns an
-array on a global search, `matchAll()` returns an iterable object that works
+array on a global search, `matchAll()` returns an iterator that works
 beautifully with `for...of` loops.
-The iterable object produces an array for
+The iterator produces an array for
 each match, including the capturing groups with a few extras.
 If you print
 these to the console they'll look like this: